41Baloo/balooProxy/README.md

 ```

 In this example, the rule checks whether or not the request is made by a known browser.
 If not, the `susLv` gets raised by `1`.

+# **API**

+A full documentation of BalooProxies 2.0 API can be found at https://app.swaggerhub.com/apis-docs/BalooProxy/BalooProxy/2.0.0#/